Masterminds/semver/README.md

 If you are looking for a command line tool for version comparisons please see [vert](https://github.com/Masterminds/vert) which uses this library.

+## Package Versions

+There are three major versions fo the `semver` package.

+* 3.x.x which is currently under development.
+This version is focused on compatibility SemVer handling in other tools from other language.
+It will have a similar API to the 1.x.x releases.
+The development of this version is on the master branch.
+* 2.x was developed primarily for [dep](https://github.com/golang/dep).
+There are
+  no tagged releases and the development was performed by [@sdboyer](https://github.com/sdboyer).
+  This version lives on the 2.x branch.
+* 1.x.x is the most widely used version with numerous tagged releases.
+This is the current stable.
+The development, to fix bugs, occurs on the release-1 branch.

 ## Parsing Semantic Versions

 To parse a semantic version use the `NewVersion` function.
 For example,